DamienVesper/KrunkerCSS-Engine/README.md

 yarn dev
 ```

-This will setup a connection at `http://localhost:8080` for you to access.
+This will build your SCSS directly to the official client.

 ### Contributing
 If you would like to contribute to this project, you may fork the repository and open a pull request.